IIIF/api/source/search/2.0/index.md

 ignored
 :   The set of parameters that were received by the server but not taken into account when processing the query.
 The value _MUST_ be an array of strings.

-    * A TermList or a Layer _MAY_ have an ignored property, and _MUST_ have it if the server ignored any query parameter.
+    * A TermList _MAY_ have an ignored property, and _MUST_ have it if the server ignored any query parameter.

 match
 :   The text that triggered the search to match the particular annotation.
 The value _MUST_ be a single string.